 Three Pines Farm is a special place honoring the values and ways of times past.
 With our rustic studio, we wish to build connection, not only with slower ways of life characterized by the domestic arts, agrarian skills, creative crafting, nature appreciation, and mindful, healthful living, but with the community surrounding us as well.
 We would be delighted to have you join us at the farm for a class, workshop, or simple visit.
 Enrich yourself with the warm memories and newfound skills that come with time shared at Three Pines Farm.

 OUR MISSION & OPERATIONS

 At Three Pines Farm, we always remain true to our mission of supporting artisans, building community, learning with joy, and preserving craft.
 We aim to connect people with more mindful, inspired, creative, and slower ways of living.
 To connect the community with the artisans surrounding us – the baker, the crafter, the farmer, the chef, the artist – and supporting them in the process.
 And, ultimately, connecting people with a more inspired, revitalized, and vibrant version of themselves.
 We are fortunate to have the best of the best educators fill our ranks, and that is key part of our mission that we will always uphold.
-We believe the expert artisans we bring here, from both near and very far, deserve proper compensation for sharing their time and talents in teaching our very hands-on, intimate workshops.
-Class prices are set by the educators, to cover their time and any travel expenses, with the educators receiving the majority of the course fees.
-Any course fees paid to Three Pines Farm are used to cover free programming and basic overhead, such as heating, insurance, website fees, etc., no wages or salary expenses are consumed by Three Pines Farm, rather that aspect is volunteer-based.
+Class prices are arranged with each educator, to cover their time and travel expenses (if applicable), with the educators receiving the majority of the course fees.
+Any course fee percentage paid to Three Pines Farm is used to cover programming and basic overhead costs, such as heating, insurance, website fees, etc. No wages or salary expenses are consumed by Three Pines Farm, rather that aspect is volunteer-based.